Basstrwp/chisato/README.md

 ## announcement
 • to run bots on servers like railway.app if you want auto reload to run bots on servers like railway.app if you want auto reload when a crash / error occurs then use the Dockerfile

-Editing Number Owner And More On [`settings.js`](https://github.com/NzrlAfndi/Ichigo-Kurosaki/blob/master/settings.js)